Beautiful tree with lots of fruit on already!

 Looking after your Kumquat

-Like all citrus trees, this plant loves light.
+This plant loves light and warmth even more than other citrus varieties.
 Near a window in a bright cool room or conservatory is best.
 Try to keep your plant away from any radiators or cold draughts which may shock your plant.
 A cool room is fine, but a draughty porch or a frosty conservatory is not.
 If your plant gets below 5ºC it will suffer.

 Water thoroughly from the top when the soil starts to look dry and let the excess water drain away.
 You might find it needs watering almost every day when it is hot in the summer but as little as once a fortnight in winter.
 It will depend on the weather and how warm your room is.
 The roots should not stand in water.
 The best way to judge whether your plant needs watering is to get used to the right weight for the watered pot.